-- Tier One (need is identified and monitored in the classroom) - Tier Two (targeted instruction) - Tier Three (intensive strategic intervention provided outside the classroom by a highly qualified teacher) - Tier Four (fully evaluated students with supported diagnosis receive frequent and complete monitoring of all academics by an ESS teacher). - Paraprofessionals Assigned according to specific student goals and objectives to assist teachers and/or students with interventions, accommodations and modifications as individually developed in all four tiers.
+- o Tier One (need is identified and monitored within the classroom) - o Tier Two (targeted instruction and accommodations) - o Tier Three (intensive strategic intervention, usually provided outside the classroom by a highly qualified teacher) - o Tier Four (fully evaluated students with supported diagnosis receive frequent and complete monitoring of all academics by an ESS teacher). - Paraprofessionals Assigned according to specific student goals and objectives to assist teachers and/or students with interventions, accommodations and modifications as individually developed in all four tiers.